our mission: toward a ZeroCarbon™ world

 Eric has been a presenter and speaker at numerous conferences and forums including the National Press Club and the National Academy of Sciences, and interviewed in Newsweek, The New York Times, USA Today, Seed Magazine, National Public Radio and other leading media on climate change policies and strategies, the carbon market, and Carbonfund.org.
 He has been presented the Avis Spirit Award and other recognition for his dedication to solving climate change.

 Lesley and Eric have two beautiful young daughters and want to pass on to them a cleaner world.
 Eric is also an avid hockey player in his free time.

 For interview requests, please contact email@example.com to schedule.

-Brian McFarland is the Director of Carbonfund.org’s Project Portfolio where he identifies, conducts due diligence, and structures the financial support for climate change mitigation projects.
-Brian is also the Director of Project Origination for Carbonfund.org’s wholly-owned subsidiary CarbonCo, where he identifies, designs, and advises on the implementation of several REDD+ projects throughout Brazil and Indonesia.
+Brian McFarland is the Senior Vice President of Carbonfund.org’s Project Portfolio where he identifies, conducts due diligence, and structures the financial support for climate change mitigation projects.
+Brian serves in this role for Carbonfund.org’s wholly-owned subsidiary CarbonCo, where he identifies, designs, and advises on the implementation of several REDD+ projects throughout Brazil and Indonesia.